 College football games are finally back, and fans are doing all they can to see every single game.
 While other sports may be the national pastime, college football is a truly American passion.
 (If only because we're the only country that plays American football.
 But I digress.)
 Millions of fans gather in campus stadiums on Saturdays each fall to root on their school and their team.

 Even more fans tune in on TVs to watch the best teams in college football compete for glory and a shot at a national championship.
 You no longer need to pay sky high monthly bills just to be a part of the action.
 It's time for a deep dive into how to watch college football online.

-This year the college football schedule is going to be smaller than usual, because COVID-19 has caused some conferences to postpone their schedules.
+This year the college football schedule is going to be smaller than usual, because COVID-19 has caused some conferences to delay or shorten their schedules.

 2020 College Football online schedule

 All times are Eastern.

 Saturday, October 10

 - Noon, (4) Florida vs. (21) Texas A&M, ESPN

 - Noon, (19) Virginia Tech vs. (8) North Carolina, ABC